smn06/HarmoniGen/README.md

 #### Overview:

-HarmoniGen is an innovative project that explores the realm of music generation using Generative Adversarial Networks (GANs).
+HarmoniGen is a project that explores the realm of music generation using Generative Adversarial Networks (GANs).
 This endeavor aims to push the boundaries of creativity by developing a GAN-based model capable of generating captivating music compositions spanning a spectrum of genres.

 Project Organization
 ------------